tofarr/eventy/eventy/sql/README.md

 pip install eventy[sql]
 ```

-This will install SQLAlchemy and Alembic as optional dependencies.
+This will install SQLAlchemy and aiosqlite as optional dependencies.

 ## Quick Start